animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-{sdg-name} converts PDX typed data to the corresponding application domain types if and only if the corresponding application domain types are on the classpath and the Function-annotated POJO method expects it.
+Spring Data for GemFire converts PDX typed data to the corresponding application domain types if and only if the corresponding application domain types are on the classpath and the Function-annotated POJO method expects it.